AMReX-Codes/amrex/Docs/source/running_cpp/parameters.rst

 * ``<species_name>.do_continuous_injection`` (`0` or `1`)
     Whether to inject particles during the simulation, and not only at initialization.
-This can be required whith a moving window and/or when running in a boosted frame.
+This can be required with a moving window and/or when running in a boosted frame.

 * ``<species_name>.initialize_self_fields`` (`0` or `1`)